Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 That's it!
 You have successfully submitted your method to the MSSeg Challenge.
 Once all methods have been evaluation on all 60 patients of the test dataset, results will be published in a dedicated publication.

-## (Optional) Publish your descriptor
+## (Optional) Ask the VIP team to publish your descriptor

-You can publish your descriptor on [Zenodo](https://zenodo.org/) and make your method available to others by following [the Boutiques tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb).
-Nevertheless, we advise you to validate the descriptor with the VIP team before publishing it on Zenodo.
-This is because we may need to modify it and Zenodo does not allow for the update of existing files.
-You will thus have to create a new file or a new version of the existing one.

-Alternatively, once your method is integrated in VIP, you can ask the VIP team to publish the descriptor for you if your prefer.
+Once your method is integrated in VIP, you can ask the VIP team to publish the descriptor on [Zenodo](https://zenodo.org/).
+This will make your method available to others, as described on [the Boutiques tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb).

+Please do not upload your descriptor yourself before the VIP team as it will generate a DOI which would be incompatible with the VIP platform.

 Of course, this step is optional and you can decide not to publish your tool at all.